But what if you want something a little bit different?

 Creating affiliate links

-So, you’ve done your research and found offers that are perfect for your niche.
+So, you’ve researched and found offers that are perfect for your niche.

 Now it’s time to build an affiliate link.